 - The Company fair values its biological assets and inventory which requires estimates and assumptions on the stage of growth of the cannabis plants up to the point of harvest, harvesting costs, selling costs, average selling price, wastage and expected yields for the cannabis plants. - The Company has recorded depreciation and amortization which requires estimates of the useful lives and when the asset is available for use, which are determined through the exercise of judgment.
 The assessment of any impairment of these assets is dependent upon estimates of recoverable amounts that consider factors such as economic and market conditions and the useful lives of the assets. - The Company has recorded stock-based compensation using the Black-Scholes Pricing Model, which includes key estimates such as the rate of forfeiture of options or PARs granted, the expected life of the option or PAR, the volatility of the Company's share price, and the risk-free interest rate. - The Company has recorded certain warrants using the Black-Scholes Pricing Model, which requires includes key estimates such as the expected life of the warrants, the volatility of the Company's share price, and the risk-free interest rate.
 With respect to the share purchase warrants acquired from Burb, the only difference in key estimates is the volatility used which is based on the historical volatility of comparable public companies. - Judgement is used in determining whether an acquisition is a business combination or an asset acquisition.
 The Company must determine whether it is the acquirer or acquiree in each acquisition.
-Under IFRS 3 - Business Combinations, the acquirer is the entity that obtains control of the acquiree in the acquisition.
+Under IFRS 3 Business Combinations, the acquirer is the entity that obtains control of the acquiree in the acquisition.
 If it is not clear which entity is the acquirer, additional information must be considered, such as the combined entity's relative voting rights, existence of a large minority voting interest, composition of the governing body and senior management, and the terms behind the exchange of equity interest.

-The Company performs an annual impairment test for goodwill and indefinite life intangible assets in the fourth quarter by comparing the carrying value of each cash-generating unit ("CGU") containing the assets to its recoverable amount.
+The Company performs an annual impairment test for goodwill and indefinite life intangible assets in the fourth quarter of its fiscal year by comparing the carrying value of each cash-generating unit ("CGU") containing the assets to its recoverable amount.
+At the end of each reporting period, the Company assesses whether there were events or changes in circumstances that would indicate that an asset may be impaired.
+If any such indication exists, the Company shall estimate the recoverable amount of the asset.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of the asset's fair value less costs of disposal and value-in-use.
 Determining whether an impairment has occurred requires valuation of the respective CGU, which management estimates using a discounted cash flow method.
 The discounted cash flow method uses estimates and assumptions, including actual operating results, future business plans, economic projections and market data.